jb-leger/sparsebm/README.md

 ```

-## Example with Latent Block Model
+## Example with the Latent Block Model

-- Generate a synthetic graph to analyse with LBM:
+- Generate a synthetic graph for analysis with LBM:

 ```python
     from sparsebm import generate_LBM_dataset